python/cpython/Doc/library/profile.rst

         1    0.000    0.000    0.000    0.000 _compiler.py:598(_code)
         1    0.000    0.000    0.000    0.000 _parser.py:435(_parse_sub)

 The first line indicates that 214 calls were monitored.
 Of those calls, 207 were :dfn:`primitive`, meaning that the call was not induced via recursion.
-The next line: ``Ordered by: cumulative time``, indicates that the text string in the far right column was used to sort the output.
+The next line: ``Ordered by: cumulative time`` indicates rows sorting order for the table below.
 The column headings include:

 ncalls
    for the number of calls.